TincanPipPip/Syd/README.md

 Shortcut links in the admin toolbar,
 The on/off option for putting the site under maintenance mode (/admin/config/development/maintenance) Users

-Differences between D7 and D8
-For theming instead of using pure PHP as in D7, D8 is using TWIG, which is a PHP template engine, using slightly different syntax compared to pure PHP and it’s simpler once you get used with it.
-Display modes are part of core.
-They allow you to create different display modes for CTs, media entities and almost everything using the UI.
-Disabling modules in D8 is possible only through Drush.
-When in the /docroot directory, if you want to disable a module execute drush pm-uninstall module_name
-Similarly if you want to download and enable modules via the terminal, for downloading modules use drush dl module_name For enabling an existing module use drush pm-enable module_name

 Some limitations and challenling D8 modules to work with (by 20th June 2018) Date range - currently part of core but still not working properly